from a handpicked tutor in LIVE 1-to-1 classes

-The trigonometric ratios table helps in finding the values of the trigonometric functions for various standard angles such as 0°, 30°, 45°, 60°, and 90°.
-Trigonometry table comprises trigonometric ratios – sine, cosine, tangent, cosecant, secant, cotangent.
+A trigonometric table is a table that lists the values of the trigonometric functions for various standard angles such as 0°, 30°, 45°, 60°, and 90°.
+Trigonometric table comprises trigonometric ratios – sine, cosine, tangent, cosecant, secant, cotangent.
 These ratios, in short, are written as sin, cos, tan, cosec, sec, and cot.
 The values of trigonometric ratios of standard angles in a trig table are essential in solving trigonometry problems.

 Trigonometry table is useful for solving a variety of problems in mathematics and physics, including finding the solutions of triangles.
 Also, it helps in determining the values of periodic functions and solving differential equations.